Last updated: 2/4/2024

 What was the highest gold price ever and throughout history?

-What was the highest gold price ever?
+What is the highest price gold has been?

-What made August 2020 have the top gold price?
+Why did December 2024 have the top gold price?

 What was the highest ever gold price in ancient history?